vitalets/global-cache/examples/auth-multi-user/README.md

-# Multi-User Authentication Example with Global Storage
+# Multi-User Authentication with Global Storage

-This example demonstrates how to implement multi-user authentication using global storage.
+This example demonstrates how to implement multi-user authentication with global storage.

 The approach is more efficient than the [separate auth project](https://playwright.dev/docs/auth#multiple-signed-in-roles) because it authenticates the required roles on demand.

 ## Details
 - User credentials are stored in `test/users.ts`.